 At the end of the day, if you are worried about the colour of your baby’s poo, then it doesn’t hurt to see your doctor or health care nurse to get some reassurance.

 This should come as no surprise, but everyone’s poo smells… including your baby’s.

 Formula fed babies tend to have more pungent smelling poos compared to breastfed babies.
 Unfortunately, there is not much you can do about that.

-It’s also useful to note that if you are moving your baby from breastfeeding to baby formula or between formulas, it is normal for there to be changes in bowel motions, and this can include smell.
+It’s also useful to note that if you are moving your baby from breastfeeding to baby formula or between formulas, or starting solids, it is normal for there to be changes in bowel motions, and this can include colour and smell.

-If you have ruled out above possible causes of your babies crying, you could be dealing with baby colic and its likely time to visit your health care professional for more advice.
+If you have ruled out the above possible causes, it’s likely time to visit your health care professional for more advice.
 There is some good evidence that specific probiotic strains might help reduce crying in colicky babies.
-Discuss with your doctor about possible management options.
+Discuss with your doctor about possible treatment options.

 There are generally two forms of lactose intolerance:

 - Primary Lactose Intolerance: An extremely rare genetic condition which requires medical intervention.
 This is when the body doesn’t produce enough of the lactase enzyme.

 - Secondary Lactose Intolerance: This is much more common.
 It occurs when the small intestine cell lining is damaged, occurring commonly after gastroenteritis.
 The cell lining is where the lactase enzyme lives, damage to these cells can mean an interruption and reduction of lactase activity.